Narthur/ohc-handbook/Course Catalog.md

 general foundation in the vocabulary of anatomy and physiology is a primary part of the course.
 Normal body structure and function are used as the basis to present information on human health and disease principles.
-Emphasis is on the Christian’s responsibility to care for his body temple.
+This course will also cover basic hydrotherapy and natural remedies for treating diseases.
+Includes weekly lab.

-### [biol 151,152] General Biology I, II for Christian Students (4,4)
+### [BIOL 151,152] General Biology I, II for Christian Students (4,4)
 Study covers general concepts in genetics, taxonomy, behavior, ecology, morphology, and physiology of organisms.
 It includes units contrasting creationistic and evolutionistic theories.
 Includes lab.

-### [Bi ol 311] A Scientific Study of Creation for Christian Students (2)
+### [BIOL 311] A Scientific Study of Creation for Christian Students (2)
 Class studies the evidences supporting a creation origin of the earth.
 The approach is scientific rather than biblical.

+### [BIOL 320] Principles of Genetics for Christian Students (4)
+This course examines the fundamental principles of genetics and discusses their application in a number of fields of study, including medicine, population genetics, development and biotechnology.
+Core concepts include genetic inheritance, the structure of genes and regulatory elements, and control of gene expression.
+Includes weekly lab.
+Prerequisite: [BIOL 151,152]

 ### [BIOL 340] Microbiology for Christian Students (4)
 This is a study of microorganisms with emphasis on those of medical, industrial and environmental importance.
 Includes labs.
-Prerequisite: [BIOL 151,152].
+Prerequisite: [BIOL 151,152]

-### [HLSC 110] Healthier Living for Christian Students (2)
+### [BIOL 348] Developmental Biology for Christian Students (3)
-A study of the principles governing community and personal health, applying these to successful daily living, The course incorporates the Seventh-day Adventist philosophy of health as expressed in the writings of Ellen White.
+The formation of a complete, multicellular living organism from a single cell is a delicate process that was shrouded in mystery until nearly the 20th century.
+Major advances in the fields of embryology and genetics have brought us close to understanding the intricate steps involved in shaping a new life.
+Prerequisite: [BIOL 151,152]

 ## Sciences - Chemistry